Salem Workers’ Compensation Lawyer

 Contusions

 Contusions are bruises or marks on the skin caused by blood trapped under the surface that crushes small blood vessels but does not open the skin.
-In the workplace, this type of injury commonly occurs when employees drop objects due to improper lifting or when they run into things.
-Employers should conduct regular trainings to review proper ergonomics and environmental awareness, which can usually prevent these sorts of injuries.
-Furthermore, machine guarding and lockout-tagout procedures are also a helpful practice that can help prevent these injuries.
+In the workplace, this type of injury commonly occurs when employees drop objects because of improper lifting or when they run into things.
+Employers should conduct regular training to review proper ergonomics and environmental awareness, which can usually prevent these sorts of injuries.
+Furthermore, machine guarding and lockout-tagout procedures are also helpful practices that can help prevent these injuries.

 Burns